 However, it’s worth noticing that after China’s ally Khmer Rouge conducted some savage raids along the border between Vietnam and Cambodia during 1975–1978 and Vietnam responded with an invasion that overthrew them, China decided to launch a brief, punitive border invasion of Vietnam in 1979 sometimes known as the Third Indochina War to “teach them a lesson”.

-In the aftermath of the Wolrd War II, the Soviet Union paid a little attention to the communist Viet Minh’s movement in Vietnam who was largely outside Moscow’s sphere of influence.
-The situation changed dramatically when the Chinese communist won the civil in mainland china in October 1949 and fostered the communists movement further to Asia.
+In the aftermath of the World War II, the Soviet Union paid little attention to the communist movement (Viet Minh) in Vietnam who was largely outside Moscow’s sphere of influence.
+The situation changed dramatically when the Chinese communist won the civil in mainland china in October 1949 and fostered the communist movement further to Asia.

-The death of Stalin in March 1953 and the stabilisation of events in Europe drew Moscow’s attentions back to SouthEast Asia.
+The death of Stalin in March 1953 and the stabilization of events in Europe drew Moscow’s attention back to Southeast Asia.
 Similar to Beijing, Moscow who feared U.S. direct intervention in Vietnam urged Ho Chi Minh to accept the temporary division of Vietnam of the 1954 Geneva Accords and focus on building the country’s military and economy instead.

 The Soviet Union remained indifferent with the conflict in Vietnam in early 1960s under Nikita Khrushchev even after the Gulf of Tonkin incident.
 Things changed when Khrushchev was out of power and replaced by Leonid Brezhnev who favored more direct involvement to aid North Vietnam.